The following guidelines detail how to reference the Google Pay brand within your websites.

 The Google Pay payment button must always call the Google Pay API.
 The Google Pay API surfaces the payment sheet where users can select their payment method.

-automatically displays a translated button in a supported language that matches
+displays a translated button in a supported language that matches the viewer's browser

 All Google Pay payment buttons displayed on your site must adhere to our brand guidelines, which include, but aren't limited to, the following requirements:

-- Size must be relative to other similar buttons or elements of the page.
+- The size must be relative to other similar buttons or elements of the page.
+The button size

 - The button color must contrast with the background color of the area that surrounds it.